 5) Place salmon on a silicone baking mat or baking sheet with parchment paper.
 Transfer salmon into the oven and cook at 425F for 8 minutes.

-6) Meanwhile, in a large Teflon fry pan, melt butter on high heat.
+6) Meanwhile, in a large fry pan, melt butter on high heat.
 Once the butter is melted, add cauliflower rice and cook for 3-5 minutes stirring frequently or until desired tenderness.
-Transfer to serving bowl and set aside (or in a food warmer).
+Transfer to serving bowl and set aside.
 Note – skip this step if using traditional rice.

 7) Finely chop green onions and set aside.

-8) Once salmon is done, top with green onions and serve along with cauliflower rice.
+8) Once salmon is done, top with green onions and on top of rice.

 Hope you enjoy your Japanese Miso Salmon!